wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Wazuh is used to monitor for signs of container security incidents, alerting in real time.
-Wazuh protects container workloads at both the infrastructure and container level.
+  :description: Wazuh is used to monitor containers security and protect containers workloads at both the infrastructure and container level.
 Learn more here.

 .. _containers_security: